FS2020-USER-TESTER/KAP140-MOD-PACKAGE/new-kap140/readme.md

     round the held altitude to the nearest 100 feet.

-5. When using rotary knobs to choose a new target altitude in ALT mode, the ALT Arm display value will correctly illuminate.
+5. When using rotary knobs to choose a new target altitude in ALT mode, the ALT ARM display value will correctly illuminate.
 However, when then using ALT button to leave altitude hold in order to select a vertical speed toward the new altitude the ALT Arm display will disappear.
-This is due to incorrect 0 value for sim variable “AUTOPILOT ALTITUDE ARM”.
+This is due to incorrect 0 value returned for sim variable “AUTOPILOT ALTITUDE ARM”.
 The autopilot is correctly armed and will capture the set target and enter ALT mode if VS is used to command a change in altitude in the correct direction.

+> When in ALT hold mode, if the target altitude is modified, and a
+> keyboard or a mapped external control is used to increment or
+> decrement vertical speed, the core AP will modify its vertical speed.
+> This is not possible in the real KAP140 and can lead to confusion
+> because the display still shows ALT and does not automatically show
+> the modified VS. ***Any correction of this behavior would need to be
+> made in the core autopilot.*** When using external controls to modify
+> hold altitude this sequence is recommended:

+\[Confirm ALT mode shown\]

+\[Adjust Target Altitude\]

+\[Use mapped ALT toggle to leave ALT mode\]

+\[Use mapped VS INC/DEC control or key to set appropriate value either up or down towards the selected target altitude\]

+**INTENTIONAL DIFFERENCES**

+1. For the real KAP140 in ALT hold mode, the up and down buttons will change the held altitude 20 feet.
+This is not possible in the MSFS core autopilot so the buttons will instead display the vertical speed being used by the core autopilot.
+It is not possible to adjust VS value in ALT mode using the mouse to select UP or DOWN.

 **DEBUG CONSOLE OUTPUT**